BackofenLab/B1_01_biology-basics/README.md

 **b)** Inplement a function which takes an mRNA sequence and produces the corresponding protein sequence.

 Assume that the provided RNA sequence will be an uppercase string containing only the correct caracters (from the domain "AGCU").
-Assume that the sequence has both the start (AUG) and end codons and that the number of characters in the sequence is a multiple of three.
+Assume that the sequence starts with the start codon (AUG) and ends with one of the end codons.
+It does not have any end codons in the middle.The number of characters in the input RNA sequence is a multiple of three.

 The function output sequence also has to be in the upper case protein sequence.
 To make it easier for you we provided you with the translation table which is represented as a python dictionary.